-5.00 APPENDICES 5.01 Appendix 1 - Capital Strategy.
+5.00 APPENDICES 5.01 Appendix 1 - Capital Strategy

-6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 Contact Officer: Gary Ferguson - Corporate Finance Manager Telephone: 01352 702271 E-mail: gary.ferguson@flintshire.gov.uk
+6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 None

+7.00 CONTACT OFFICER DETAILS 7.01 Contact Officer: Telephone: E-mail: Liz Thomas - Strategic Finance Manager 01352 702289 liz.thomas@flintshire.gov.uk

-7.00 GLOSSARY OF TERMS 7.01 Asset Management Plan - A plan maintained by an authority of the condition and suitability of its assets, updated regularly and utilised to assess future capital needs.
-Capital Expenditure - Expenditure on the acquisition of Non-current Assets or expenditure that extends the life or value of an existing asset.
+8.00 GLOSSARY OF TERMS 8.00 GLOSSART OF TERIMS 8.01 Capital Expenditure - Expenditure on the acquisition of Non-current Assets or expenditure that extends the life or value of an existing asset.
 Capital Programme - The Council's financial plan covering capital schemes and expenditure proposals for the current year and a number of future years.
 It also includes estimates of the capital resources available to finance the programme.
 Capital Receipt - Receipts (in excess of £10,000) from the disposal of an asset.
 Capital Scheme - An individual capital project which is monitored and managed in isolation.
 The aggregate of all schemes comprises the Capital Programme.
 Capital Strategy - A corporate document providing clear strategic guidance about an authority's objectives, priorities and spending plans, demonstrating the link to key corporate and service objectives.
-May be combined with the Asset Management Plan (AMP) to form a single document.

 Council Fund - The fund to which all the Council's revenue and capital expenditure is charged.
 Disposal - The decommissioning or transfer of an asset to another party.
 Non-current Asset - A resource controlled (but not necessarily owned) by the Council, from which economic benefits or service potential are expected to flow to the Council for more than 12 months.
 Prudential Code - The Code of Practice drawn up by the Chartered Institute of Public Finance and Accountancy (CIPFA) to underpin the requirements of the Local Government Act 2003 in respect of an authority's duty to determine the affordability, prudence and sustainability of its capital investment needs.

-Prudential Indicators - Required by the Prudential Code, these take the form of limits, estimates or actual figures used to support the local decision making process for capital investment.
+Prudential Indicators - Required by the Prudential Code , these take the form of limits, estimates or actual figures used to support the local decision making process for capital investment.
 Unsupported Prudential Borrowing - Borrowing administered under the Prudential Code, whereby authorities can set their own policies on acceptable levels and types of borrowing.
 The Prudential Framework allows authorities to take out loans in response to overall cash flow forecasts and other factors provided they can show that the borrowing is to meet planned capital expenditure in the current year or the next three years.